 "One small broken promise can undermine your credibility with your troops, customers and friends.
 One way of reacting to this would be to stop promising anything.
 This, however, is a defensive strategy that will paint you as either noncomittal, wishy washy or unhelpful.

 Here's a much better strategy: Manage your promise keeping ratio.
 To do that, you need to record your promises as well as their due date and then later review your track record.
 I challenge you to take ten minutes today to come up with a list of the promises you made last week at work, including promise dates.
 Next, take a look at how you are doing against that list.
 Miss a promise date last week?
 Immediately make a priority to keep it and send a note apologizing for missing the promise date.
 Have a promise date coming up today or tomorrow?
 Meet it on time or early.
 This is a habit.
 The more you do this, the more you'll improve your promise keeping ratio.
-Get this ratio right and you'll have credibility on your side.
+Get this ratio right and you'll have credibility on your side."

 Leadership Lesson #108: Keep your promises (and fix broken ones!) and give personal attention to the details.
+Following this lesson learned will help you become a far better leader than you ever imagined.

 Subscribe here to the RSS Feed.